Government of the Australian Capital Territory: Constitutional framework

 The ACT has internal self-government, but Australia's Constitution does not afford the territory government the full legislative independence provided to Australian states.
 Government for the Australian Capital Territory is outlined in Commonwealth legislation; the Australian Capital Territory (Self-Government) Act 1988.
 Nonetheless, the ACT is governed according to the principles of the Westminster System, a form of parliamentary government based on the model of the United Kingdom.

 Legislative power rests with the unicameral Australian Capital Territory Legislative Assembly.

 Executive power rests formally with the executive, which consists of the chief minister and ministers, and is informally called the Cabinet.

 Judicial power is exercised by the Supreme Court of the Australian Capital Territory and a system of subordinate courts, but the High Court of Australia and other federal courts have overriding jurisdiction on matters which fall under the ambit of the Australian Constitution.

 The ACT does not have a separate system of local government such as that seen in the Australian States and the Northern Territory.
 In the ACT, government functions that would usually be handled by local government are instead directly handled by the territory government.

 Current ministry

 The current arrangement of the incumbent ministry (Fourth Barr Ministry) of the ACT was appointed on 6 November 2024, comprising eight Labor Party members.
-The current arrangement of the incumbent shadow ministry was announced on 18 November 2024, comprising seven Liberal Party members.
+The current arrangement of the incumbent shadow ministry was announced on 4 December 2025, comprising eight Liberal Party members, with a minor reshuffle on 16 April 2026 to add a Men and Men's Health portfolio.